The ABCs of ACA, Part 1: Form 1095-A will help taxpayers spell out their insurance coverage

 Part 1 of this series outlines why the Form 1095-A is important for many taxpayers

-Taxpayers will notice some new tax forms in their mailboxes for their 2015 returns: namely, the Form 1095.
+Taxpayers will notice some new tax forms in their mailboxes for their 2015 (and later year) returns: namely, the Form 1095.

-Various versions of the Form 1095 help taxpayers prove that they had health insurance coverage for 2015, which is a key requirement of the Patient Protection and Affordable Care Act (ACA).
-Taxpayers who don’t get coverage will need to pay a penalty unless they have an exemption from the coverage requirement.
+Various versions of the Form 1095 help taxpayers prove that they had health insurance coverage, which is a key requirement of the Patient Protection and Affordable Care Act (ACA).
+Taxpayers who don’t get coverage will need to pay a penalty for months beginning before December 31, 2018 unless they have an exemption from the coverage requirement.

 There are three versions of the form: A, B, and C. The version of the form taxpayers will receive depends on what kind of health insurance coverage they had during the year.
 Some taxpayers will even receive multiple types of Form 1095, if: